spilehchiha/echidna-test/README.md

 # echidna-test
-This is a test repository to reproduce and solve an issue on EMpireHacking Slack.
+This is a test repository to reproduce and solve an issue on EmpireHacking Slack.

 Well, you never know.